tanshen/fast-rcnn/README.md

 ```
 You may want to see my [demo_kaggle.py](https://github.com/coldmanck/fast-rcnn/blob/master/tools/demo_kaggle.py) for detail.
 In addition, I trace all of my training data and save the resulting coordinate [left, top, right, bottom] into mat file. you can refer to my [demo_kaggle_all.py](https://github.com/coldmanck/fast-rcnn/blob/master/tools/demo_kaggle_all.py).

-Concerning to your testing data's proposals, you may want to generate from the same `selective_search.m`.
+**Warning:** Concerning to your testing data's proposals, you may want to generate from the same `selective_search.m`.
 It's okay, however be careful of the same problem mentioned above (reversion of coordinates).
-To revise it into correct format, you can refer to my [trans_selective_search.m](https://github.com/coldmanck/fast-rcnn/blob/master/kaggle/trans_selective_search.m) (convert into mat file for each picture, e.g. w_1234.mat) or [trans_selective_search_allmat.m](https://github.com/coldmanck/fast-rcnn/blob/master/kaggle/trans_selective_search_allmat.m) (convert all into single mat file).
+To revise the output mat file into correct format, you can refer to my [trans_selective_search.m](https://github.com/coldmanck/fast-rcnn/blob/master/kaggle/trans_selective_search.m) (convert into mat file for each picture, e.g. w_1234.mat) or [trans_selective_search_allmat.m](https://github.com/coldmanck/fast-rcnn/blob/master/kaggle/trans_selective_search_allmat.m) (convert all into single mat file).

 ## Trouble-Shooting
 **Error message** `Gdk-CRITICAL **: gdk_cursor_new_for_display: assertion 'GDK_IS_DISPLAY (display)' failed`